-Until this new ruling, the maximum amount of ethanol allowed in ordinary pump gasoline was 10 percent.
-Under the new EPA rules, gasoline refiners and retailers are allowed to sell gasoline that contains up to 15 percent ethanol for use in 2001 and newer passenger cars and light trucks.
+Prior to the introduction of E15, the maximum amount of ethanol allowed in ordinary pump gasoline was 10 percent.
+Under new EPA rules in 2019, gasoline refiners and retailers are allowed to sell gasoline that contains up to 15 percent ethanol for use in 2001 and newer passenger cars and light trucks.
 Blends that contain up to 85 percent ethanol (E85) are also allowed, but ONLY for use in FLEX-FUEL vehicles, not ordinary vehicles.

 Ethanol burns cleaner than gasoline so it helps to reduce carbon deposits on pistons and inside combustion chambers.
 Using E15 keeps engines cleaner and running better.